rackerlabs/docs-developer-blog/_posts/2018-06-01-oracle-adop-errors-and-fixes.md

         $ adop phase=cleanup cleanup_mode=full
         $ adop phase=fs_clone force=yes

-4. Run an empty adop cycle to make sure there is no issue in the adop cutover, by executing the follwoing command:
+4. Run an empty adop cycle to make sure there is no issue in the adop cutover by executing the following command:

         $adop phase=prepare, finalize, cutover, cleanup cleanup_mode=full

 5. Start a fresh adop prepare and apply patches.
-6. After the apply step, complete the rest of the adop phases including finalize, cutover and cleanup.
+6. After the apply step, complete the rest of the adop phases including finalize, cutover, and cleanup.

 ### Patch abort

-If a patching cycle fails and the issue cannot be resolved quickly, you can abort the patching cycle and return to normal runtime operation, which drops the patch edition.
+If a patching cycle fails and you cannot resolve the issue quickly, you can abort the patching cycle and return to normal runtime operation, which drops the patch edition.